 All the years that we’ve been away I have wondered whether we could return, and if we did, where we would live and where our children would go to school.
 I feel sad and even angry at times that we no longer live there and the reasons why we felt it necessary to leave.
 I’d love it if my children had the opportunity to grow up enjoying the country.

 One of the reasons we left is because my husband couldn’t find work there, he was told he wouldn’t get interviews because he is white.
+And I could understand why as in the past white males got all the positions of priviledge and it was time that things changed.
 He went online to apply for work overseas and was offered two interviews in Ireland.
 You could call us economic migrants.

 While we were there last month the country was gearing up for the national elections, voting day is today.
 It has been 25 years since the ANC have been in power and in those years there has been a steady decline in so many sectors.